stephaneVercouillieBMID/slate/source/workingVersion.html.md

  <aside class="notice"><bold>Note</bold>: itsme(r) won't deliver any <a href="http://openid.net/specs/openid-connect-core-1_0.html#AggregatedDistributedClaims">aggregated nor distributed claims</a> in the current version.</aside>

- OpenID Connect specifies a set of [standard claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims) or user attributes.
+ Open ID Connect specifies a set of [standard claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims) or user attributes.
 They are intended to supply the client app with consented user details such as email, name upon request.

-As per OpenID Connect specification, scopes can be used to request that specific sets of information be made available as Claim Values in User Info Token.
+As per Open ID Connect specification, scopes can be used to request that specific sets of information be made available as Claim Values in User Info Token.

 You can request claims in two ways: